CDavidSV/Movie-List-App/README.md

     build: ./Frontend
     ports:
       - "80:80"
-    environment:
-      VITE_API_URL_PROD: http://localhost:8080 # Change this to your backend URL if you are hosting it on a different server
 ```

 You need to connect to your database and provide the API key and access token for the [TMDP API](https://developer.themoviedb.org/docs/getting-started)